Thandai Syrup Recipe

 Soaked ingredients.

-Add the soaked ingredients to the small jar of a blender along with the leftover water and 1 tablespoon gulkand and blend to make a smooth paste.
+Step 2: Add the soaked ingredients to the small jar of a blender.
+Add the leftover water and 1 tablespoon of gulkand, and blend to make a smooth paste.
 Keep aside.

 Soaked ingredients added to a blender along with gulkand.